-4.6 Object types: real and simulated
+3.6 Object types: real and simulated

-Figure 7 The model needs to describe the types of objects that are being simulated/used.
+Figure 7: The model needs to describe the types of objects that are being simulated/used.
 We model this in quite some detail in a hierarchy of object types, with properties, grouping of properties and child objects corresponding to nested objects.

-In a few places in the model we need to represent the fact that different simulation codes and (experimental) protocols, or different experiments, need to describe the types of objects they use or produce.
-For example, the (experimental) Protocol must be able to describe the building blocks of the model world it represents.
+In a few places in the model we need to represent the fact that different simulation codes and other experimental protocols, or different experiments, need to describe the types of objects they use or produce.
+For example, the Protocol must be able to describe the building blocks of the model world it represents.
+We have encountered this need in the OutputDataObjectType in 3.3 and the Target (ObjectType and Process) in 3.5.